davy7125/polyphone/en/manual/soundfont-editor/editing-pages/sample-editor.md

 : Select the type among :guilabel:`mono`, :guilabel:`left`, :guilabel:`right` or :guilabel:`linked`.
   If the type is :guilabel:`left`, :guilabel:`right` or :guilabel:`linked`, it is possible to cancel the stereo by selecting :guilabel:`mono`.
   When :guilabel:`mono` is selected, reverting to a stereo state will be done by selecting a linked sample.
   If compression is possible ([sf3 format](manual/annexes/the-different-soundfont-formats.md#doc_sf3)), a compression button is displayed for all uncompressed samples.
-When compressing, the choice of compression quality is requested in a dialog.
+When compressing, the choice of compression quality is requested in a dialog.\
-  **Note:** decompression is performed automatically when editing the sample (applying a filter, trimming, amplifying, etc.).
+  Note: decompression is performed automatically when editing the sample (applying a filter, trimming, amplifying, etc.).

 ![Compression quality selection](images/sample_compress_dialog.png "Compression quality selection")

-: Linked sample
+Linked sample
-  Selection of the sample to link to make the sound stereo.
+: Selection of the sample to link to make the sound stereo.
   If a sample is selected, their type will switch to :guilabel:`linked` (this type can then be changed to :guilabel:`left` or :guilabel:`right`).

 Any change on a stereo sample may be applied on the linked sample if the option :guilabel:`Stereo editing` is ticked in the [preferences](manual/settings.md#doc_general).